GabStP13rr3/ResonanceChuasCircuit/README.md

 # Investigating Resonance in the Chua's Circuit System

-The present project explores various input signals capable of inducing resonance on the Chua's Circuit system.
+The present research project explores the various input signals capable of inducing a non-inear resonance in the Chua's Circuit system.

-Specifically -->  what are the input signals capable of inducing a maximum amplitude response in the Chua's Circuit system?
+Specifically -->  what are the input signals capable of inducing a maximum amplitude response in the Chua's Circuit?
 ![picture](https://github.com/GabStP13rr3/ResonanceChuasCircuit/blob/main/Visuals/Chua_PCB%20v3%20copy.png)
 The path to the answer is divided into three sections:

-1) Reviewing the theory underlying resonance using Mathematica as computational environment.
+1) Reviewing the theory underlying rnon-linear resonance using Mathematica as computational environment.

 2) Simulating the range of resonant responses by the Chua's Circuit under various input signals with LTSpice circuit simulation software.